KAUST-KSL/HArshaD/README.md

 ### Testbed platform

-The scripts were tested with CRAY-XC40 ShaheenII and Darshan v2.3.1
+The scripts were tested with CRAY-XC40 ShaheenII with Darshan v2.3.1 and Cori with Darshan v3.1.4

-### ToDo

-- [X] Automatic organization into folders (v1.0 and afterwards)
-- [ ] Adapt with newer Darshan version

 For questions contact georgios.markomanolis@kaust.edu.sa